NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 Data Drift in Multidimensional data
 -----------------------------------

-Machine Learning models have multidimensional input spaces.
-In binary classification problems models are trained in order to find the optimal classification boundary.
-This boundary is dependent on the structure of the data within the model input space.
+Machine Learning models typically have a multidimensional input space.
+In binary classification problems, models are trained to find the optimal classification boundary.
+This boundary depends on the structure of the data within the model input space.
 However the world is not static, and the structure of a model's input data can change.
 This change can then cause our existing decision boundary to be suboptimal.

 :ref:`Univariate Drift Detection<data-drift-univariate>` describes how NannyML analyzes each feature individually and observes whether there are changes in the resulting feature distributions over time.
-However this is not enough to capture all the changes that may affect a machine learning model.
+However, this is not enough to capture all the changes that may affect a machine learning model.
+The changes in correlations and more complex changes in relationships between model inputs might have a significant impact on model performance without changing univariate distributions of features.
 The "butterfly" dataset, introduced below, demonstrates this.
-It does so by having data drift induced by rotating some data.

 "Butterfly" Dataset
 ~~~~~~~~~~~~~~~~~~~